-- To meet a friend at a cafe (because coffee makes everything better, and it’s a great motivator to meet someone there).
+- Meet a friend at a cafe (because coffee makes everything better, and you can bribe your children with treats)!

 3. Skiing and Ice Skating:

-I love activities that work up a sweat, but don’t feel like you’re working hard!
-I don’t know about you, but pre kids I never realised what a workout my body was getting by a day on the mountain, but I swear the last time I skied, I activated muscles I hadn’t used in a very long time.
+I love activities that work up a sweat when you don't even realise it!
+I don’t know about you, but before kids I never realised what a workout my body was getting with a day's skiing, but the last time I skied, I definitely activated muscles I hadn’t used in a very long time!

-You have a couple of options if you have to take your kids along:
+You have a couple of options when taking the kids skiing:

 - If they’re old enough, they can ski with you.

-- Drop them into daycare/ski school.
-Some daycares such as Skiwiland at Mt Hutt will take babies from three months old.
+- If they're not old enough, or experienced enough you can drop them into a daycare or a ski school.
+Some daycares such as Skiwiland at Mt Hutt will take babies from three months old!

 - Tag team with another adult.
 You look after the kids while they ski, then vice versa.

 - If you’re a confident skier, strap them on.
-I’ve seen a number of parents backpacking their babies on the easier trails.
+I’ve seen a number of parents backpacking their babies on the easier trails!
+Fun!

-If you’re not ready to strap on the skis yet, helping the kids ski is a workout in itself.
-Trudging through snow, picking up the kids off the ground (multiple times, especially if they’re young) and walking up and down the beginners slope, is enough to get your calves and biceps burning.
+If you’re not ready to strap on the skis yet, helping the kids ski is a workout in itself!
+Trudging through snow, picking up the kids off the ground (multiple times, especially if they’re young) and walking up and down the beginner's slope is enough to get your calves and biceps burning...trust me!

-If the thought of taking your kids to the mountain is overwhelming, have a read of our beginners guide to skiing with kids.
+If the thought of taking your kids up the mountain is overwhelming, have a read of our beginner's guide to skiing with kids.

 4. Playground Workout:

-I don’t know about you, but going to the playground in winter is great for the kids; they’re all running around and keeping warm...but I’m freezing in the corner, watching.
+I find going to the playground in winter is great for the kids; they’re all running around and keeping warm...but I’m freezing in the corner, watching!
 Lately, I’ve been taking the opportunity to take my workout to the playground.
 Multi-tasking for the win!
 The kids can play while I watch them, and I stay warm and knock something off my to-do list.

 Warm ups consist of laps around the playground and then I grab my phone, log into my workout app and choose a 20 minute high intensity workout.
-I use the free Nike+ app or Kate Ivey Fitness.
+I use the free Nike + app or Kate Ivey Fitness.
 If you’re a little apprehensive about working out in front of others, do what I do and pop around to the other side of the playground and turn your back.
-We often pop down to the local school playground as there’s never anyone there.
-If the kids are up to it, finish off with some running races in the park.
-It’s far more fun to chase your kids than run shuttles by yourself.
+We often go down to the local school playground as there’s never anyone there.
+If the kids are up for it, finish off with some running races in the park.
+It’s far more fun to chase your kids than running shuttles by yourself.

-With a little creativity, you can get out there and get active, even with kids in tow.
-So wrap up warm, breathe in that fresh winter air, and soak up those endorphins this winter!
+With a little creativity, you can get out and get active, even with the kids in tow.
+So wrap up warm in your finest Cadenshae gear, breathe in that fresh winter air, and soak up those endorphins this winter!